Wuheqilin: Significant works

 After the May 2021 Group of Seven (G7) Foreign Ministers meeting, Wuheqilin created an image satirizing a photograph of G7 officials by portraying them in old-style military uniforms.
 Wuheqilin wrote, "The last time when these guys colluded to [suppress] China was in 1900; 120 years have passed, they are still dreaming."
 The image went viral on social media.

+Wuheqilin's created his artwork Shanghai Must Not Fall during the 2022 Shanghai COVID-19 outbreak.
+The illustration depicts hazmat-clad figures shutting gates as a swarm of snakes attempt to pour through.

 Reception

+Wuheqilin's works are generally received positively by the Chinese public and by the state.
+Following Wuheqilin's image satirizing the G7 Foreign Ministers, Chinese Communist Party-owned tabloid Global Times praised Wuheqilin as a Chinese patriot.
+A common view among Chinese is that Wuheqilin is a national hero whose works rebut the West's criticisms of China's internal affairs.

+Guancha has described Wuheqilin as having "fought tooth and nail against anti-China forces so that more patriotic youth can speak up."

 Academic Suisheng Zhao describes Wuheqilin as having made his reputation "with his scathing images of the United States as a blood-soaked, irrational, medieval realm[.]"

-Following Wuheqilin's image satirizing the G7 Foreign Ministers, Chinese Communist Party-owned tabloid Global Times praised Wuheqilin as a Chinese patriot.
+Wuheqilin's works became increasingly popular domestically after his Peace Force illustration.